Aedalus/blog/src/pages/posts/2023-03-05-terraform-multi-env-deploy-patterns.md

 tags:
   - Terraform
 summary: |
-  Deploying terraform is hard.
-Far harder than writing it.
-While there are a few established patterns, most come with some sharp trade-offs when considering multi-environment setups.
+  Deploying terraform is harder than writing it.
 published: true
 ---